Radek-Wawrzyk/recruitment-task-1innosystems/README.md

 ```

 ## Back End
 Node.js and MongoDB local server is requires to run this application correctly.
 I tried to write back-end with Javascript ES6/ES7 newest features like Async/Await, arrow functions and etc. There is one model for database ( users model ), one controller for users, and 2 API end points ( POST & GET ).
-I didn't add more API end points, because they weren't necessary.
 However application is modular, because is based on MVC design pattern, therefore the development of application is simple and logic.

 | HTTP method | URI path | Description |
 | ----------- | -------- | ----------- |